noi-techpark/odh-docs/source/datasets.rst

    Common Notation
    ^^^^^^^^^^^^^^^

-   Diagrams use UML formalism, in particular, the following applies to all VKGs.
+   Diagrams use UML class diagram formalism widely adopted in Knowledge Representation and in particular in the `W3C's Recommendation` documents for the Semantic Web.
+The following additional notation applies:

-   Prefix
-     The default prefix used is :strong:`http://schema.org/`.
+   Prefix The default prefix used is :strong:`http://schema.org/`.

    Arrows
      White arrows denote a `sub-class` relationship, while black